 A downloadable game for Windows

-Engineer spaceships, compose fleets and command them in in real time battles.
+Engineer spaceships, compose fleets and command them in real time battles.
 All ships are completely defined by their module composition.
-Achieve victory with briliant command on the battlefield or by engineering it into your fleet.
+Achieve victory with briliant command on the battlefield and by engineering it into your fleet.

-The game is under development with some features missing.
+The game is under development with some features and content pending.
 This page describes already implemented features.
 Also check out the free demo!

 - RTS-style battles with up to dozens of ships per side.
 Fixed fleets, doesn't include building of units or resource management mechanics.